Modeling Ideological Salience and Framing in Polarized Online Groups with Graph Neural Networks and Structured Sparsity: Experiments

 In this paper, we use sparsity as a hard constraint on the number of concepts with non-zero row weights in $\mathbf{W}^{(0)}$, i.e., we only consider models for which $|\mathcal{C}| \leq \theta_{|\mathcal{C}|}$, where $\theta_{|\mathcal{C}|}$ is the sparsity threshold.
 We initially set $\theta_{|\mathcal{C}|} = 150$ but later analyze its impact in greater detail.

-The model is trained with binary cross-entropy as $\mathcal{L}^{(\pred)}$.
-Since we use both the Adam optimizer \citep{Kingma.2015} and proximal gradient descent (Section~\ref{sparsity}), we need to compute the weighted proximal operator of the $\ell_1$/$\ell_2$ norm, which cannot be evaluated in closed-form in general.
-We therefore use the approximation based on the Newton-Raphson algorithm recently proposed by \citet{Deleu.2021}.
-We evaluate the model using average precision (AP) and area under the ROC curve (AUC).
+The model is trained with binary cross-entropy as $\mathcal{L}^{(\pred)}$ and Adam \citep{Kingma.2015} as the optimizer.
+Since $ \mathcal{L}^{(\reg)}$ is non-differentiable, we use proximal gradient descent \citep{Parikh.2013}.
+We approximate the weighted proximal operator of the $\ell_1$/$\ell_2$ norm using the Newton-Raphson algorithm \citep{Deleu.2021}.
+We use area under the curve (AUC) for model evaluation.
+We refer to our model as \textbf{SF-SGAE} (Salience/Framing Sparse Graph Auto-Encoder).